 7) A copy of your last entry stamp into Thailand

 On a final note - and again this is only stuff that I've got from various expat discussion forums - you ONLY need to go to immigration if you want an extension of stay stamp transferred to a new passport (as in my case)

 If you are here in Thailand on an actual visa that you obtained from a Thai embassy or consulate abroad - perhaps a tourist visa or a single entry non-immigrant B, etc - you do NOT need to go to immigration to transfer the visa to your new passport.
 Thai immigration can't do that anyway.

-You can simply show BOTH passports to the immigration officer when you exit Thailand.
+You can simply show BOTH of your passports to the immigration officer when you exit Thailand.
 Your old passport will have your visa in it (and it's still valid despite the passport being cancelled) and your new passport is your identification.

 Please don't shoot the messenger.
 That final bit of info is only what I gleaned from expat forums and as we know, they are not always the most reliable source of info.
 As I tell everyone - if in doubt, go and speak to your local immigration office.